RangerTJ/jurassic-parks-and-recreation/README.md

 # DINO: CS340 Project for Jurassic Parks and Recreation #
 Visit the live website here: http://raptor2k1.ddns.net:1543/

 Digital Information Nexus for Operations (DINO) is a database program used to simulate managing day to day operations at the various parks (canon or otherwise) from the Jurassic Park franchise.
-Also, to be clear, this is a project created purely for educational purposes, and is not affiliated with the Jurassic franchise or Universal Studios in any way, shape or form.
 The site is capable of handling basic CRUD operations for the following park-related entities:
 * Parks
 * Facilities
 * Biological Assets